Understanding MCP Servers

 Deprecated

-- Bundle is outdated but still works
+- Outdated but still works

 - Indicates users should migrate to a newer version